oppia/oppia-android/Overview-of-the-Oppia-Android-codebase-and-architecture.md

 7. So, we will create another function (`goToSplashActivity`) inside the `TopicInfoFragmentPresenter`.
 We can then call this function inside `clickDummyButton` which was present in `TopicInfoViewModel`.

 Following these steps would lead to the completion of the entire task, with all the code blocks in the correct files.

+## Dependency Injection

+Oppia Android uses Dagger 2 for dependency injection.
+For an overview on how DI works in general, and specifically how it's set up in Oppia Android, see [these presentation slides](https://docs.google.com/presentation/d/1lLLjWRJB-mqDuNlhX5LoL87yBj5Tes0UUlvsLsbwH30/edit?usp=sharing).